The MOFO Project/Object

 The MOFO Project/Object is an album by Frank Zappa.
 The album was announced by the Zappa Family Trust in mid-2006.
 It commemorates the 40th anniversary of Zappa's first album, Freak Out!.
 It documents the making of Freak Out! featuring previously unreleased material.
 It was released as a uniquely packaged 4-CD set.
 It is project/object #1 in a series of 40th Anniversary FZ Audio Documentaries.

-A more affordable 2-CD set was also released.
-CD2 tracks 2, 5, 11, 12, 13, 15 & 16 are unique to this 2-CD set release (these seven tracks do not appear on the four-disc box set).
-All the other tracks are available on The MOFO Project/Object 4-CD set.
+A more affordable 2-CD set, subtitled (fazedooh), was also released.
+CD2 tracks 2, 5, 11, 12, 13, 15 & 16 are unique to this 2-CD set release (these seven tracks do not appear on the 4-CD box set).
+All the other tracks are available on the 4-CD set.

 The first CD of each set includes the original 1966 vinyl mix of Freak Out!.
 This mix has a shorter kazoo outro on "Who Are The Brain Police?"